z27833009/GPT-Vis/bindings/dify-plugin-visualization/PRIVACY.md

 ### 2. Third-Party Services

-This project relies on third-party charting services.
-These services may collect certain data from the large-model dialogue process (such as usage statistics or device information) to provide their functionality.
+This project uses a third-party charting service to provide 15+ visualization of images, and the service doesn't rely on any third-party data analysis or tracking services.

 ### 3. User Rights